andrewmcodes/andrewm.codes/src/_snippets/brew-install-intel-mac.md

 ---
-title: Install Brew on a Mac Intel
+title: Install Brew on an Intel Mac
 description: How to install Homebrew on macOS Monterey with an Intel chip.
 tags:
   - install